VIEW THE GALLERIES

 All of my wedding packages include digital images.
 The digital images from your wedding day are delivered via an online gallery, which you are free to share with family and friends.
 You may also post the photos to social media sites and print them for personal use.
 You will receive a print release for the photos.

 The best of all the images taken on your wedding day are edited and delivered via the online gallery.
-Because every wedding is unique, I do not promise a minimum number of final images, but I consistently average 50 to 75 images per hour of coverage in the online gallery.
-Most galleries are at the higher end of that average.
+Because every wedding is unique, I do not promise a minimum number of final images, but I consistently average 75 images per hour of coverage in the online gallery.
+Most galleries include approximately 800 to 1000 images.
 More importantly, I do not put a cap on the maximum number of images in your final gallery.
-Your gallery will have all the best images from your wedding, whether there are 500 or 1000.
+Your gallery will have all the best images from your wedding day!

 How long after my wedding will I receive my online gallery?